 Your lineage is also a significant factor.
 If your family has a history of high blood pressure, it is best to take preventive measures early.

 - Eat balanced meals.

 - Gourmet salt with less sodium might be a better choice.
 Do your research before buying any type of salt.

-- If using canned foods always, rinse and drained.
+- If using canned foods, always rinse and drain.

-- Many frozen seafood are washed in a saline solution before packaging.
-Always rinse your seafood and reduce the amount of salt you want to add while cooking.
+- Many frozen seafoods are washed in a saline solution before packaging.
+Always rinse your seafood and reduce the salt you want to add while cooking.

 - No need for table salt at dinnertime.

 - Avoid takeout foods as much as possible.
 They are loaded with sodium.
 Check out their website and read the nutrition facts.
 You will be surprised!

 Creating healthy eating habits will help us avoid adding salt to our food.

 It took me a while to figure out what I needed to do.
 I am not going to lie; it was a challenge.
 But I persevere every day.
 With the right mindset, I believe that I can extend my lifespan.